 Hybrids are proving to be quite popular with motorists because of the improved fuel economy they deliver.
 By reducing the on time of the engine and using battery power as much as possible for low speed stop-and-go city driving, hybrid vehicles can achieve impressive fuel economy numbers.

 A hybrid vehicle is essentially the same as any other vehicle except for the extra high-voltage hybrid hardware.
 On a full hybrid such as the Toyota Prius or Ford Escape, this includes a unique continuously variable transmission, two electric motors, an integrated starter/alternator in the flywheel, various electronic control modules, and a high-voltage battery pack in the rear of the car.
-On partial hybrids, such as the Saturn VUE Green Line, that do not have a full-electric mode, the only significant difference is the belt-driven starter/alternator that is used for start-stop driving and to recharge the hybrid battery in the back.
+On some of the older partial hybrids, such as a Saturn VUE Green Line that lacks a full-electric mode, the only significant difference is the belt-driven starter/alternator that is used for start-stop driving and to recharge the hybrid battery in the back.

 The main difference between all hybrids and other vehicles is that high-voltage hybrid battery, which is usually mounted in the rear of the vehicle.
 The voltage output of a hybrid battery depends on the vehicle.
 On a Honda Insight, the hybrid battery is 144 volts.
 On a first generation 2001-2003 Toyota Prius, the hybrid battery is rated at 276 volts, and 201 volts on a second generation Prius (2004 and up).
 On a Ford Escape, the hybrid battery is 300 volts.

-Warning: This kind of voltage can be deadly and must be treated with respect.
+Warning: High voltage hybrid batteries and electrical components can be deadly and must be treated with respect.
 If you think a shock from a spark plug wire is bad, a shock from one of these batteries can kill you in a split-second!

-The hybrid batteries that are used in current generation vehicles are nickel metal hydride (NiMH) and consist of many individual cells wired together in series.
-To protect the vehicle's occupants and service technicians from the high-voltage hazard, the hybrid power circuit is heavily insulated and is usually color-coded orange.
+To protect the vehicle's occupants and service technicians from the high-voltage hazard, the hybrid power circuit is heavily insulated and is usually color-coded ORANGE.
 So if you see a heavy orange cable snaking under a vehicle or in the engine compartment, it is carrying the hybrid high-voltage current.
 The circuit may or may not be hot even when the engine is off, so treat all orange cabling with caution.

 Hybrids still have an ordinary 12-volt battery for powering the ignition system, fuel pump, lights and other electrical accessories on the vehicle.
-But in the case of the Toyota Prius, the 12-volt battery uses an oddball post configuration that is smaller than standard posts, and the battery is located in the trunk.
+The battery is often an AGM style battery rather than a liquid acid lead-acid battery.
+In the case of the Toyota Prius, the 12-volt battery also has an oddball post configuration that is smaller than standard posts, and the battery is located in the trunk.

 No special precautions are required when replacing most maintenance or repair parts on the non-hybrid components in the vehicle.
 But if any repair work involves hybrid electrical or powertrain components, the hybrid battery must be disconnected prior to touching anything that might carry high voltage to prevent shock hazards.

-High voltage cables in hybrid vehicles are usually color-coded to warn you of their potential danger.
-On most, the high voltage cables are color-coded ORANGE.
-On the Saturn, with its 36-volt system, the cables are color-coded BLUE.
-Avoid contact with these cables unless the high voltage battery in the back of the vehicle has first been disconnected.
+High voltage cables in hybrid vehicles are well insulated and color-coded to warn you of their potential danger.
+Although most high voltage hybrid wiring cables are color-coded ORANGE, some older hybrids such as the Saturn Vue color-coded their high voltage wiring BLUE.
+On the Saturn, the system voltage is only 36 volts, not enough to kill you but enough to create a shock hazard.
+In all cases, avoid contact with these cables unless the high voltage hybrid battery in the back of the vehicle has first been disconnected.

 The procedure for isolating the hybrid battery varies depending on the vehicle, but typically involves flipping a switch on the hybrid battery pack or disconnecting a battery cable or fuse.
 On a first generation Toyota Prius, the hybrid battery is disconnected by opening the trunk, removing the liner from the left front corner, and pulling straight back on a small orange handle to remove the battery connection plug.